-Payroll Manifest #9- \$1,538,015.52

-Vendor Manifest #10 - \$1,479,273.16

-Heather Smith shared that the Sustainability Committee met on Oct.
-25^{th,} and they reviewed the goals that were set and the progress that has been made.
-Composting bins are now available in rooms outside of the cafeteria and the community dinner will not take place in November as previously mentioned.

-X. PUBLIC COMMENTS - None provided

-XI.
-CLOSING ACTIONS

-A. Future Meeting Dates:November 7, 2022 - Joint Meeting w/Barrington @ Barrington SAU @ 6:00 PM

-November 16, 2022 - Regular Meeting - ORMS Recital Hall @ 7:00 PM

-November 17, 2022 - Board Budget Workshop - ORMS Recital Hall @ 7:00 PM

-XII.
-NON-PUBLIC SESSION: RSA 91-A:3 II (l)

-• Consideration of legal advice provided by legal counsel

-Michael Williams made a motion to enter Non-Public Session at 8:45pm under RSA 91-A:3 II (l), Consideration of legal advice provided by legal counsel, 2nd by Brian Cisneros.
+Payroll Manifest #9- \$1,538,015.52 Vendor Manifest #10 - \$1,479,273.16 Heather Smith shared that the Sustainability Committee met on Oct.
+25th, and they reviewed the goals that were set and the progress that has been made.
+Currently, composting bins are not available in locations outside of the cafeteria in schools except at high school.
+The community dinner will not take place in November as previously mentioned.
+Page 5 of 5 X. PUBLIC COMMENTS - None provided XI.
+CLOSING ACTIONS A. Future Meeting Dates: November 7, 2022 - Joint Meeting w/Barrington @ Barrington SAU @ 6:00 PM November 16, 2022 - Regular Meeting - ORMS Recital Hall @ 7:00 PM November 17, 2022 - Board Budget Workshop - ORMS Recital Hall @ 7:00 PM XII.
+NON-PUBLIC SESSION: RSA 91-A:3 II (l) Consideration of legal advice provided by legal counsel Michael Williams made a motion to enter Non-Public Session at 8:45pm under RSA 91-A:3 II (l), Consideration of legal advice provided by legal counsel, 2nd by Brian Cisneros.
 Motion passed 7-0 by roll call vote.

-NON-MEETING SESSION: RSA 91-A2 I {If Needed}

-XIII.
-ADJOURNMENT:

-The School Board reserves the right to take action on any item on the agenda.
-Michael Williams made a motion to adjourn the meeting at 9:12 pm, 2nd by Brian Cisneros.
+NON-MEETING SESSION: RSA 91-A2 I (If Needed) XIII.
+ADJOURNMENT: The School Board reserves the right to take action on any item on the agenda.
+Michael Williams made a motion to adjourn the meeting at 9:12 pm, $2^{nd}$ by Brian Cisneros.
 Motion passed 7-0.
 Respectfully Submitted, Karyn Laird, Records Keeper